Office of the University Registrar

 Enrolling in Courses

-The Course Search Tool and other registration information are available at http://registrar.ucdavis.edu.
+The Class Search Tool and other registration information are available at http://registrar.ucdavis.edu.

 Undergraduate Registration Priority.
 Access to registration is by priority groups.
 The groups are established according to student class level, as determined by the number of units completed.
 Undergraduate Class Level is determined as follows:

-You are officially registered in all courses listed on your individual study list.
+You are officially registered in all courses listed on your individual class schedule.
 Once registered, you are financially liable for all tuition and fees associated with the term and responsible for completing each of the courses.
-View your study list (class schedule) using SISWeb.
+View your class schedule using SISWeb or myucdavis Schedule Builder.

 Adding and Dropping Courses

-You can adjust your schedule by adding or dropping courses until the deadlines published in the Registration Guide.
+You can adjust your schedule by adding or dropping courses until the deadlines published in the Quarter Dates and Deadlines calendar at http://registrar.ucdavis.edu/calendar/.

 The last day to add courses is the 12th day of instruction.
 The last day to drop courses without dean's permission or fee is the 20th day of instruction, except for those courses designated by departments as 10-day-drop courses.
 You need to obtain the permission of your dean and pay the processing fee to drop a designated 10-day-drop course after the 10th day of instruction or to drop any other courses after the 20th day of instruction.

-The quarterly Registration Guide lists the add and drop deadlines and explains how to use SISWeb to adjust your schedule and what add/drop procedures and fees apply after the published deadlines.
-The quarterly academic calendar also lists the course add and drop deadlines.
+See Adding and Dropping Courses, at http://registrar.ucdavis.edu/registration/schedule-adjustments/add-drop.cfm , on how to adjust your schedule and what add/drop procedures and fees apply after the published deadlines.
+The Quarter Dates and Deadlines calendar, at http://registrar.ucdavis.edu/calendar/, also lists the course add and drop deadlines.

-To drop a course after the deadline, but before the day of the scheduled final examination, you need approval of the dean of your college or school.
-Graduate students must have their adviser’s approval in order to drop courses.
+To drop a course after the deadline, but on or before the last day of instruction, you need approval of the dean of your college or school.
+Graduate students must have their adviser's approval in order to drop courses.
 A processing fee applies to late drops.
 Permission to drop courses after the deadline may be granted only in exceptional circumstances.

 In some rare circumstances, students are allowed to add a course after the course is completed.
-Petitions are subject to approval by the Grade Change Committee of the Davis Division Academic Senate.
+Petitions are subject to approval by the Academic Senate Committee on Grade Changes.

-Petitions for retroactive adds are available from the Office of the University Registrar.
+Petitions for Retroactive Change are available from the Office of the University Registrar.
 Each petition must include the reason for the student's failure to add the course during the quarter in which it was offered.
-The petition must be supported by the instructor's signed approval, together with a statement from the instructor indicating knowledge of the student's participation and performance during the presentation of the course in question and the instructor's understanding as to the reason for the student's failure to add the course before the end of the quarter.
+Retroactive add petitions should be submitted by the student to the instructor of the course, who will then submit the petition on the student's behalf to the Office of the University Registrar.
 A course grade must be assigned by the instructor.
 A processing fee is applicable on all retroactive adds.

 |Page content manager can be reached at Catalog-Comment@ucdavis.edu.|